-Rank/Pathway Letter Requirements Tenure Track Promotion only, Promotion with Tenure, or for Tenure only (For any Pathway or Rank) Three out of state letters Promotion to Associate Professor Clinician Scientist, Clinician Educator, Basic Science Educator Three out of institution letters Promotion to Professor Clinician Scientist, Clinician Educator, Basic Science Educator Three out of state letters Promotion to Associate Professor Clinical Practice, Educational Practice, and Research Three out of department letters (including one out of institution) Promotion to Professor Clinical Practice, Educational Practice, and Research Three out of institution letters Other promotions including gratis and part-time Three letters from various sources; intradepartmental letters are acceptable, but at least one from out of department.
+Rank/Pathway Letter Requirements Promotion to Associate Professor Clinician Scientist, Clinician Educator, Basic Science Educator, and Tenure Three out of state letters Promotion to Professor Clinician Scientist, Clinician Educator, Basic Science Educator, and Tenure Three out of state letters Promotion to Associate Professor Clinical Practice, Educational Practice, and Research Three out of department letters (including one out of institution) Promotion to Professor Clinical Practice, Educational Practice, and Research Three out of institution letters Other promotions including gratis and part-time Three letters from various sources; intradepartmental letters are acceptable, but at least one from out of department.

-4. The candidate and department head generate a list of references for recommendation letters, and the department head must solicit letters from that list.
+- 4. The candidate and department head generate a list of references for recommendation letters, and the department head must solicit letters from that list.
 The department head may solicit additional letters and submit them to the departmental and school committees for consideration.
-The promotions packet should include the three best letters, but departments may include additional letters.

-- 5. To ensure objectivity, letter writers should not be former mentors or current grant collaborators.
+The promotions packet should include the three best letters, but departments may include additional letters. - 5.
+To ensure objectivity, letter writers should not be former mentors or current grant collaborators.
 This is especially germane in the context of tenure track and research track advancements, where an external evaluator should have a strong record of research and scholarship and should be from a "peer" institution or equivalent research organization. - 6.
 Detailed packet instructions are available annually in the "Promotion Memorandum" posted on the Faculty Affairs website.